About Easygen

 number 1

-A ponit of care manufacturing process that minimizes manual steps and simplifies hospital integration
+A point-of-care manufacturing process that minimizes manual steps and simplifies hospital integration

 number 2